Cache API for Static Assets: Production-Grade Offline Delivery

 Production Fallbacks & Cache Hygiene

-Production fallbacks should include a network-first strategy for critical API routes and a graceful degradation to CDN-served assets when local storage limits are reached.
-A hard 3-second activation timeout must trigger a direct CDN fetch to prevent main-thread hangs during cold starts.
+Production fallbacks should include a network-first strategy for critical API routes and a graceful degradation to a static offline response when local storage limits are reached.
 When quota limits are breached, implement selective asset pruning by MIME type priority: application/javascript > text/css > image/* > font/*.

-// sw.ts - Fetch event with exponential backoff & CDN fallback
+// sw.ts - Fetch event with timeout & fallback

 self.addEventListener('fetch', (event: FetchEvent) => {